soutzis/EXT2-Filesystem-Reader/README.md

 # Release
 You can find the latest release [here](https://github.com/soutzis/EXT2-Filesystem-Reader/releases).

 The source code in this repository uses the "unlicense" license (see [here](https://github.com/soutzis/EXT2-Filesystem-Reader/blob/master/LICENSE)).
-Basically you can do whatever the f*** you want with it, thanks to my dear friends Andrew and Mark being complete d*cks.
-Enjoy!
+Basically you can do whatever the f*** you want with it.

+This project exists on GitHub, thanks to my friends Andrew and Mark who persuaded me to improve what started as just some shitty code, into an interesting project that would be publicly available and benefit everyone.

 > The ext2-filesystem image does not come bundled within the release.
 You can use "[ext2img](https://github.com/soutzis/EXT2-Filesystem-Reader/blob/master/ext2img)" which was taken from [this repository](https://github.com/Matoran/ext2-reader) and is included with the source-code in /master, or just use your own.